WbSun723/tbmalt/docs/source/developer_guide.rst

 This section follows the *arguments* section(s) and should be documented in an identical manner.
 Unfortunately this is commonly a large source of duplication as many attributes *are* the arguments that were passed in to the ``__init__`` function.
+Thus, the decision has been made to only document attributes that do not directly map onto one of the arguments, i.e. do not document attributes whose names and descriptions are identical to one of the arguments'.
 This section is only required when documenting classes with public attributes.
 While private attributes do not require a doc-string entry they should should be documented with a comment.

-**Note this requires further testing to identify how properties can be documented correctly.**
-**And to identify if we really need attribute/argument duplicates**
+It should be noted that sphinx cannot currently parse PEP 484 style type declarations for attributes at the moment.
+Thus, such data is absent from the documentation.

 Properties
 """"""""""
+Properties should be documented in their ``getter`` function as shown in the :ref:`docstring_type_2` code-block.